devsousaleon/devsousaleon/README.md

 ### 👋 Hey, how are you?
 Welcome(a)!
 I'm Leonardo

-I am a developer from Brazil focused on **C#**, **.NET**, and **SQL** databases.
-I am interested in creating efficient solutions, learning new technologies, and participating in projects that demand attention to detail and best practices.
-I always seek technical improvement and consistent delivery.
+I am a Brazilian developer focused on **C#** and **Unity**.
+I also have knowledge of **.NET** and **SQL** databases.
+I am interested in creating efficient solutions, learning new technologies, and participating in projects that require attention to detail and best practices.
+I always seek technical improvement and consistent deliverables, as well as using creativity for innovative creations.

 ---